Tongham: Poyle Park

 The manor of Poyle Park which decayed from a wealthy gentleman's architecturally impressive farmhouse into no more than a farm, was in the north of Seale but now forms most of the east of Tongham.
 In the 14th century Tongham, seemingly inclusive of this area, was assessed in the subsidy roll at £3 8s 5.5d.
 The Poyle family owned a synonymous manor in a parish of Guildford, held of the King.
 After the Gaynesford and Vyne families, the family of Sir Nicholas Woodroffe, Lord Mayor of London for 1579, held it until at least 1906, by passing to female-line descendants, the Chester family.
 In 1792 owner William Woodroffe (born Billinghurst) who was High Sheriff of Surrey for 1792 had his estate in bankruptcy (chancery) due to the expense of that office which he could not afford.
-Colonel Ross Donnelly Mangles, the Chairman of the East India Company was a tenant in the mid-19th century.
+Charles Edward Mangles, brother to Ross Donnelly Mangles, is recorded as occupying Poyle Park in the 1841 and 1851 Census Enumeration Books.
 The Grade II listed 17th century Poyle Cottage sits below the former manor.
 Poyle Farm is largely intact in terms of uninterrupted farmland.